 - (a) Information posting.
 An operator shall make available in written form in conspicuous locations in the sports wagering lounge and on conspicuously accessible electronic screens a general explanation of each type of wager offered and the point or money line odds.
 Any explanation shall not be misleading or unfair to patrons. - (b) Display of available wagering information.
-The available wagering information for specific sports events shall be displayed in a manner visible to the public and the operator's surveillance system.
+The available wagering information for specific sports events shall be displayed in a manner visible to the public.
 The display shall include the event number, corresponding odds and a brief description of the event.
 Such information also shall be available on conspicuously accessible electronic screens.
 Any display shall not be misleading or unfair to patrons. - (c) Lock times.
 An operator shall establish a lock time for a wager after which no further wagering shall be accepted, which may correspond to the happening of an event.
-Such lock time shall be disclosed conspicuously and shall not be changed once established.
+Such lock time shall be disclosed conspicuously and shall not be changed unless the official start time of an event has changed.
 No wager shall be accepted after such disclosed lock time.